orzdk/ng2-puidk/README.md

 # PUI.DK

-PUI.DK is a clan site for danish cs-go clan PUI (Playing under influence)
+PUI.DK is a clan site for danish cs-go clan PUI